Who Is Liable for Drowning?

-Due to the serious nature of injuries that can result from drowning accidents-including traumatic brain injuries, long-term disabilities, and death-property owners in Florida are required by law to implement precautionary measures in order to prevent their occurrence.
+Due to the serious nature of injuries that can result from drowning accidents-including traumatic brain injuries, long-term disabilities, and death, property owners in Florida are required by law to implement precautionary measures in order to prevent their occurrence.
 If you or someone you love was hurt in a Florida drowning accident, reach out to the Daytona Beach drawing accident attorney at the Law Offices of Keith C. Warnock, P.A.
 We are here to answer all your questions and guide you through the difficult aftermath of a drowning accident.

 The following is a list of common causes of swimming pool-related injuries and accidents: